James T. Callender: Prosecution for sedition

 Thomas Jefferson, impressed with Callender's attack on Hamilton, and eager to create a counterforce to the Federalist press, sought to use Callender's talents against John Adams.
 Subsequent to meeting him in Philadelphia, Jefferson supported Callender financially and provided feedback on early proofs of Callender's anti-Federalist pamphlet, The Prospect Before Us.
-Prior to the publication of the pamphlet, Callender was compelled to flee on foot from Philadelphia to Virginia, finding temporary refuge at the plantation of Senator Stevens Thomas Mason.
+Prior to the publication of the pamphlet, Callender was compelled to flee on foot from Philadelphia to Virginia, finding temporary refuge at the plantation of Senator Stevens Thomson Mason.
 This was due to his fleeing of the acts against him on sedition, after calling out Hamilton.

 In Virginia, he completed The Prospect Before Us, whose subject was the pervasiveness of political corruption, particularly among Federalists and the Adams administration.
 His populist style had his targets permanently on the defensive.
 In June 1800, in retaliation for The Prospect, Callender was prosecuted under the Alien and Sedition Act by the Adams administration.
 His trial was presided over by Supreme Court Justice Samuel Chase, who later was impeached, in part for his handling of the Callender trial.
 Callender was fined $200 and received the longest jail term of the journalists prosecuted under the Sedition Act.
 He was released on the last day of the Adams administration, in March 1801.
 After his release, Callender and the others who had been prosecuted were pardoned by the new president, Thomas Jefferson.